-So, how do you decide what’s the right balance for you?
+So, how do you decide the right balance for you?
 It’s simple.
 Listen and learn from your target audience.
 Today, it’s not uncommon for brands to cater to up to three brand personas.
-Evaluating where each segment of your TG spends time and how well your paid ads are doing on each platform can help you determine your action plan for content distribution.
+Evaluating where each segment of your target group spends time and how well your paid ads are doing on each platform can help you determine your action plan for content distribution.

-Once you have a clear picture in mind, note down the budget and timelines for each platform.
-Also, clearly visualize what creative work needs to be produced for your content distribution channels.
-It’s also important to know how consistent you can be across each channel.
+Once you have a clear picture, note down each platform’s budget and timelines.
+Also, visualize what creative work needs to be produced for your content distribution channels.
+Knowing how consistent you can be across each channel is also important.

 Most importantly, be thorough with the brand voice you’re using with each channel.
 Determine how to match your brand persona with the primary TG of each channel without losing consistency across platforms.

-In most cases, brands plan out their content at least three months in advance.
-This helps ensure that you make the most of known spikes in traffic like festival seasons.
+Usually, brands plan out their content at least three months in advance.
+This helps ensure you make the most of known spikes in traffic like festival seasons.

-It’s not enough to simply produce quality marketing content and hope it gets you traction.
-You ought to understand along the way when your audience is most active on which channel.
+It’s not enough to produce quality marketing content and hope it gets you traction.
+You ought to understand when your audience is most active on which channel.
 What time should you be posting that reel on Instagram so it can garner traction views within the first two hours?
-When you’re promoting B2B content, it’s essential to ensure that you’re targeting the real decision-makers.
-It’s also crucial to spend time and resources personalizing content for specific channels – especially with paid marketing.

 Another critical factor that can help you optimize the content production cycle is to recycle existing creative pieces into different formats.
 This is especially important for content that has performed exceedingly well.
 Content repurposing forms a critical part of SEO-based articles, too.

-Tracking and analyzing the performance of your content distribution plan forms a significant aspect of continuously improving your content production cycles.
-It’s important to recognize what type of content performed well and which content distribution channels significantly contributed to generating quality leads.
-Double-down on what worked, and single out everything that didn’t.
+Double down on what worked, and single out everything that didn’t.
 Next, you also need to set aside a marketing budget for reinvesting in the proper distribution channels for upcoming campaigns.
 Also, invest in opening up new channels that you think you may have missed out on.
-Set up a Go-to-Market strategy for upcoming products with this crucial information well in advance.
+Set up a go-to-market strategy for upcoming products with this crucial information well in advance.

 Help A Reporter Out is an online platform that brings journalists closer to legitimate sources.
 You can sign up to be sent daily email queries from journalists, and if you respond to these queries, you may be quoted directly in an article on leading online or offline press.
 This helps you garner backlinks to improve your SEO performance.